This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 Baltimore City Public Schools spend more than $16,000 per student per year, ranking among the top five highest-spending school districts in the entire United States (Maryland State DOE, MCAP results, 2024).
 That is not a typo.
 Baltimore spends more per student than the vast majority of suburban districts whose parents would describe themselves as affluent.

-The results of that spending:
+The results of that spending tell the story.

 - Twenty-three Baltimore schools had zero students proficient in math — not low proficiency, zero